FarhiaM/rockpaperscissors/README.md

-# rock-papper-scissors-game
+# Rock, papper or sicissors

-little game project from vuevixens course
+A simple game built using vue.js and vuex